 Celebrating success is a critical part of the process.
 When your child walks in the front door and dumps everything – coat, boots and backpack – on the floor, Fogg suggests doing three things: Identify the trigger, link it to a tiny behavioral change and celebrate it.
 The trigger is walking through the door.
 The tiny change is placing just his boots on the tray followed by verbal celebration such as saying, “I’m awesome!”
 Weeks later, once that has become automatic, the next tiny step is also hanging up the coat.

 If your child continues to struggle with a habit she identifies as problematic despite your support, connect with a professional to help her explore if it is indeed part of a larger issue.
-Kamen reminds us, “‘habit’ is information for us” and it may be a manifestation of something else that will subside once we address the larger issue.
+Kamen reminds us, “‘habit’ is information for us,” and it may be a manifestation of something else that will subside once the larger issue is addressed.